| 7. CORRECTING YOUR

 of a large number of muscle groups, can be conceived as external

+locking.
 Internal locking is when joints are held at their extreme

 position.
 For instance the knees should always be slightly flexed to